 This article conjectures that, more energetic than the cosmic gamma photons, there should exist dark photons and Planck photons.
+Also, similar to the cosmic microwave background radiation (CMB), there should exist a 'cosmic dark photons background' (CDB).
 Dark photons may be the particles of the elusive dark matter.